epsilon537/boxlambda/docs/terms-and-abbreviations.md

 - **RV32IMCB**: Risc-V 32-bit Processor Variant with Multiplier/Divider, Compressed ISA, and Bit Manipulating Extensions.

-- **Scatter-Gather DMA**: DMA data transfers from one non-contiguous block of memory to another by means of a series of smaller contiguous block transfers.
+- **Scatter-Gather DMA**: DMA data transfers from one non-contiguous block of memory to another using a series of smaller contiguous block transfers.

 - **Scan Line**: One line in the raster scanning pattern of the VGA display.